mnowotnik/noteflow.nvim/README.md

 work needed to take notes and maintain a personal knowledge base made of markdown notes.
 It provides multiple commands to ease repetitive and arduous tasks.
 By mapping those commands, you should be able to seamlessly manage your Vault (a folder with notes) using only a few keystrokes.
-Additionally, Noteflow should be highly customizable through exposing API and hooks in Lua.
+Additionally, Noteflow exposes hooks to easily customize it programatically.

 Noteflow is, however, fairly opinionated when it comes to the structure of a note.
-It makes following assumptions:
+It makes the following assumptions:

 - metadata is kept in a frontmatter.
 Frontmatter is a section of a note that is separated by a triple-dashed line "---".
 Its content is in yaml format.
 For example: